 The Insurance Council of Texas is a non-profit trade association that serves and promotes the property and casualty insurance industry.
-With more than 400 member insurance companies writing business in Texas, representing over 78% of the Texas property and casualty market, and dozens of associate members, ICT is the largest state-based insurance trade association in the United States.
+With more than 400 member insurance companies writing business in Texas, representing 84% of the Texas property and casualty market, and over 30 associate members, ICT is the largest state-based insurance trade association in the United States.

 - Monitoring and reporting on the Texas Legislature

 - News, information, and analysis of regulatory efforts

 - Industry representation to the Texas & national media

 - Standing committees provide members a voice

 - Industry news updates daily, weekly and monthly

 - Investment in the next generation of insurance professionals through the ICT Education Foundation

 As members of ICT, insurers can collectively represent their interests in the regulatory process, promote the interests of the Texas property and casualty industry, and stay abreast of events and trends affecting the business of insurance in Texas.
 Membership provides each company the opportunity to play an active role in determining Texas’ insurance regulatory policies.
 ICT, as a state-based trade association, is able to provide comprehensive coverage and focus attention on the events and policies in Texas that shape our members' business experiences here in Texas.

 ICT advocates and educates on behalf of its members in public hearings and in meetings with the staff of the Texas Department of Insurance and the Division of Workers’ Compensation.
 ICT attends all TDI hearings and, when appropriate, provides testimony or otherwise provides written comments on behalf of its members.
 We develop our comments and testimony through input from our committee system and review by legal counsel.